5G is bringing increased speeds and lower latency to smartphone users around the world, but it’s also revolutionising

 Exact download speeds for 5G will vary, whether in home broadband form or mobile.
 But there is some real world data from the very early days of 5G network coverage that we’re living through.

 If you sign up to 5G home broadband today, then, you can expect to enjoy average speeds of between around 90Mbps and 230Mbps.
 That’s much faster than typical fibre broadband, and a little slower than full fibre (aka FTTP) broadband.

-Will 5G home broadband replace fixed line broadband?
+Is 5G broadband any good and will it replace fixed line broadband?

 In the medium to long term, however, things could look different.
 There is a massive need for a broadband solution that offers next-level download and upload speeds, and right now traditional fixed broadband is failing to meet that need here in the UK.
 As recently as July 2020, it was estimated that only three million homes in the UK had access to full-fibre broadband.
 The rest of us only have access to FTTC (fibre to the cabinet), which is much slower.

 5G home broadband promises a quick and effective solution to the 17 million UK homes still reliant on this outdated standard.
 It requires no costly and time-consuming investment in FTTP infrastructure, which tends to involve digging up roads.
 Openreach doesn’t estimate that it will hit 20 million FTTP-connected homes and businesses until some time between 2025 and 2030.

 Beyond that, there will always be remote homes and businesses that don’t get access to any form of fixed broadband solution.
 For such people, 5G broadband could well form a permanent solution.

 Who offers 5G mobile broadband, and is it right for me?

 At the time of writing only Both EE and O2 currently offer 5G mobile broadband packages.

 Such 5G mobile broadband devices don’t plug into a power point, and they aren’t designed to remain in stationary position in your home.
 Rather they are compact, battery powered devices intended to give you a strong 5G connection whilst out and about.